 In order to compute what proportion of each biome in a country is protected, a composite layer was created consisting of country boundaries, WWF's terrestrial biomes layer, and the consolidated country protected area polygon layer for each year.
 The area for each unique polygon in the composite layer was computed in square kilometers.
-The tabular data set quantifies, for each country, the total area of each biome and the total area of each biome that is protected.
-The percentage of each biome that is protected was calculated.
+The tabular data set quantifies, for each country, the total area of each biome and the total area of each biome protected.
+The percentage of each biome protected is calculated.
 The percentage was capped at 17%, so that additional "credit" does not accrue where protection exceeds 17%.
 The country's overall score is a weighted average of the protection score for each biome.
-The weights were derived by calculating the biome area as a fraction of a country's overall area.
-Greater weights were applied to larger biomes.
+The weights are derived by calculating the biome area as a fraction of a country's overall area.
+Greater weights are applied to larger biomes.